micheal-earl/mitwi/README.md

   used MongoDB and still have very little idea how it actually works.
 - Preact is awsome, and this project only made me love it even more.
-The problem is that when I use a React based library, I am now using it through two compatability layers: Deno's NPM support, and Preacts compat layer.
+The problem is that when I use a React based library, I am now using it through two compatability layers: Deno's npm support, and Preacts compat layer.

 Of course, even with all of the above roadblocks, I perservered and stubbornly pushed my way into creating a working web app.